HRL-at-NYUSH/data-viz-mining/Week3/W3 Note and Exercise.md

 When turning the textual data into numerical form that can be further analyzed, there are many approaches such as "bag of words" and "word embedding" (see the illustrations below).
 In the past year, members of the HRL have made progress with the Latent Dirichlet Allocation [LDA topic modeling](https://drive.google.com/drive/folders/1RDG4Vzpicj4FY2jIlKpiQGnaI4wbZIOq?usp=sharing).

 There is also great demand in terms of fuzzy matching for the processing of textual data.
 Fuzzy matching can fix misspellings and word order variations, or even match semantically similar words.
 This is a very useful feature and much wanted in many data cleaning projects at HRL and other places.
 Here is a [list of academic papers](https://drive.google.com/drive/folders/1iUOz3_2Pfq2NeWwcpf_aggh0dPwwi3sJ?usp=sharing) I collected about fuzzy match and clustering.
+This is a very meaningful, fundamental work.

 <img src="./images/textual_transform.png" alt="textual_tranform" width="700"/>